See all PA DEP WNV-related news releases, going back to 2000, here. To the left there you can click to download data for

-See Chesco West Nile virus surveillance data here.
-This site has unfortunately not been updated since 7/30/18.
-In theory, data are updated weekly and are cumulative except that the Vector Index is for the past 3 weeks.
+Through 7/30/18, Chesco West Nile virus surveillance data by municipality could be found here.
+Till then, data were updated weekly and were cumulative except that the Vector Index was for the previous 3 weeks.
 The Vector Index is a score based on the number of WNV-positive traps and the total number of traps.
-The Vector Index at which the County decides to spray a given location can vary.
+The Vector Index at which the County decides to spray a given location varies for unknown reasons.
+These data remain valuable for purposes of comparison over time, but we do not know why the County has decided that the public (that’s anyone reading this) and municipal governments no longer deserve access to this information that is vital for planning for mosquito control.

 See WNV “hot zones” in PA, for the preceding 3 weeks here.
 Also similar information for previous years.
 This site has unfortunately not been updated since 8/14/18.

 Statewide WNV data by county here.
 There were 156 Chester County positives out of 751 mosquito pools tested in 2017.
 Meanwhile, there were 20 known human cases in all PA, 4 of them in Chester County (however, “*This number may include positive cases for pathogens other than West Nile Virus”), and no WNV-caused deaths in the state (compare to well over 2,000 annual opioid-related deaths in PA).

 See statewide data on West Nile virus by county here.
 In 2014-15-16, Chester County had a total of 3 known human cases and no known WNV-related deaths.